 The answer is True.

 The automatic stabilisers do operate in a counter-cyclical fashion and so when economic growth is slowing they provide stimulus that would otherwise not be there.
-The declining tax revenue and rising welfare payments force the budget into a more expansionary phase (even if discretionary government policy is unchanged).
+The declining tax revenue and rising welfare payments force the fiscal position into a more expansionary phase (even if discretionary government policy is unchanged).

-This decomposition provides (in modern terminology) the structural (discretionary) and cyclical budget balances.
-The budget components are adjusted to what they would be at the potential or full capacity level of output.
+This decomposition provides (in modern terminology) the structural (discretionary) and cyclical fiscal balances.
+The fiscal components are adjusted to what they would be at the potential or full capacity level of output.

-If the budget is in deficit when computed at the “full employment” or potential output level, then we call this a structural deficit and it means that the overall impact of discretionary fiscal policy is expansionary irrespective of what the actual budget outcome is presently.
-If it is in surplus, then we have a structural surplus and it means that the overall impact of discretionary fiscal policy is contractionary irrespective of what the actual budget outcome is presently.
+If the fiscal position is in deficit when computed at the “full employment” or potential output level, then we call this a structural deficit and it means that the overall impact of discretionary fiscal policy is expansionary irrespective of what the actual fiscal outcome is presently.
+If it is in surplus, then we have a structural surplus and it means that the overall impact of discretionary fiscal policy is contractionary irrespective of what the actual fiscal outcome is presently.

-So you could have a downturn which drives the budget into a deficit but the underlying structural position could be contractionary (that is, a surplus).
+So you could have a downturn which drives the fiscal position into a deficit but the underlying structural position could be contractionary (that is, a surplus).
 And vice versa.

-The difference between the actual budget outcome and the structural component is then considered to be the cyclical budget outcome and it arises because the economy is deviating from its potential.
+The difference between the actual fiscal outcome and the structural component is then considered to be the cyclical fiscal outcome and it arises because the economy is deviating from its potential.

-In some of the blogs listed below I go into the measurement issues involved in this decomposition in more detail.
+In some of the blog posts listed below I go into the measurement issues involved in this decomposition in more detail.
 However for this question it these issues are less important to discuss.

 In this context, one of the most important elements of public purpose that the state has to maximise is employment.
 Once the private sector has made its spending (and saving decisions) based on its expectations of the future, the government has to render those private decisions consistent with the objective of full employment.